 Jason Hutt, head of the firm’s Environmental and Natural Resources practice, advises and defends clients in administrative, civil and criminal enforcement actions (and internal investigations) related to the federal and state agencies, including EPA, DOI, DOE, CFPB and DOJ.
-He also counsels energy companies, manufacturers, project developers, investor groups and financial institutions about environmental risks and liabilities associated with incident response, regulatory compliance, project development, congressional hearings and corporate transactions, including current and upcoming regulatory developments at the nexus of environmental and energy policy.
-With a geology background, Jason’s practice includes focused attention on shale gas development (including hydraulic fracturing).
+He also counsels energy companies, manufacturers, project developers, investor groups and financial institutions about environmental risks and liabilities associated with incident response, regulatory compliance, project development, congressional hearings and corporate transactions, including current and upcoming regulatory and policy developments at the nexus of environment and energy policy.
+With a geology background, Jason’s practice includes focused attention on oil and gas development (including hydraulic fracturing).

 Lead environmental lawyer on the Bracewell team that represented an electroplating manufacturer in a criminal investigation of potentially unpermitted discharges arising under federal, state and local laws.